MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/report-builder-functions-countdistinct-function.md

  (**Variant**) The expression on which to perform the aggregation.

  *scope*
  (**String**) Optional.
 The name of a dataset, group, or data region that contains the report items to which to apply the aggregate function.
-If *scope* is not specified, the current scope is used.
+If *scope* isn't specified, the current scope is used.

  *recursive*
  (**Enumerated Type**) Optional. **Simple** (default) or **RdlRecursive**.
 Specifies whether to perform the aggregation recursively.